 If previous mapping using the "CC_Mapping_Part" has already been performed, initiating the InstaMap process will result in the following display.
 There is really no point in preserving the existing map so "Yes" is always the recommend action.

 If an otherwise qualified, but untitled content control is encountered during the InstaMap process, you are prompted to provide a valid title.
 You can provide a valid title or elect to skip mapping the untitled control.

 If a repeating section content control is encountered that is expanded (i.e., contains more than the default single section), that repeating section control and all nested content controls it contains will be skipped and not mapped.

-The Utilities page tab was introduced with version 3.0.
-It provides docking space for launching auxiliary utilizes.
+The Utilities page tab was introduced with version 3.0 and expanded with versions 3.1, 3.4 and 3.5.
+It provides docking space for launching auxiliary utilities.

 When Microsoft deprecated the standard TreeView control with the release of the Office 64 bit suite, I thought that the "Advanced Mapping" tools page of the add-in was doomed to the dust bin of history.
 Without that control I was at a loss as to how to provide and display the XML structure of the CustomXMLParts.

 To my pleasant surprise, Jan Karel Pieterse (JKP Application Development Services) assisted by Peter Thornton produced an enhanced a custom TreeView class which, with some assistance by Peter, I have substituted for the standard treeveiw control.
 It works masterfully and is available here: http://www.jkp-ads.com/Articles/treeview.asp

 A special thanks to Peter for his work on the control and his assistance implementing it in this project.
 I would also like to thank Jay Freedman and Graham Mayor for their reviews and comments.

 That's it!
 I hope you have found this tips page informative and find the add-in useful.
 You can download the template add-in here: Content Control Tools